py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 You can also expect clear direction and explanation of:

 - What is WindaEDM
 - How to download
 - How to set it up.
-- How to use it as a CEO or General manager
 - How to use it as a Nurse
-- How to use it as a Warehouse Manager